MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/bug-fixes.md

 ### Version 3.12.2.114

-- Fixed: When Schedule Board Map view is opened, the Map automatically zooms out to show all the Map pins are displayed.
+- When Schedule Board Map view is opened, the Map automatically zooms out to show all the Map pins are displayed.
--	Fixed: The Resource look up is displayed on the Schedule Board in Arabic.
+-	The Resource look up is displayed on the Schedule Board in Arabic.
--	Fixed: On the List View results of the Schedule Assistant, work Start Time on the List view aligns with the Estimated Arrival Time values on the Create Resource Booking pane.
+-	On the List View results of the Schedule Assistant, work Start Time on the List view aligns with the Estimated Arrival Time values on the Create Resource Booking pane.
--	Fixed: Added additional handling to avoid the corruption of the Booking Setup Metadata and the Schedule Board Settings records.
+-	Added additional handling to avoid the corruption of the Booking Setup Metadata and the Schedule Board Settings records.
--	Fixed: The Bookings can be edited in the Days view of the Schedule Board by right clicking on the Booking and selecting Edit.
+-	The Bookings can be edited in the Days view of the Schedule Board by right clicking on the Booking and selecting Edit.
--	Fixed: The Select Resources dialog opens and loads successfully on the Filter View of the Schedule Board, even when there are more then 100 resources enabled to be displayed on the Schedule Board.
+-	The Select Resources dialog opens and loads successfully on the Filter View of the Schedule Board, even when there are more then 100 resources enabled to be displayed on the Schedule Board.
--	Fixed: When Turkish language is enabled on the org, Resource Requirement records load under the Unscheduled Workorders tab of the Requirement pane of the Schedule board.
+-	When Turkish language is enabled on the org, Resource Requirement records load under the Unscheduled Workorders tab of the Requirement pane of the Schedule board.
--	Fixed: When double clicking on the Save button the new Bookable Resource Booking form, would not create duplicate records.
+-	When double clicking on the Save button the new Bookable Resource Booking form, would not create duplicate records.
--	Fixed: Resources can be searched on the Schedule Board by their name in the Search Resources search box.
+-	Resources can be searched on the Schedule Board by their name in the Search Resources search box.
--	Fixed: Map View on the Schedule Board only shows the pins for the Requirements that are returned from the Requirement View configured for Requirement Map Filer View setting on the Map Settings of the Schedule Board tab settings.
+-	Map View on the Schedule Board only shows the pins for the Requirements that are returned from the Requirement View configured for Requirement Map Filer View setting on the Map Settings of the Schedule Board tab settings.
-- Fixed: When Hebrew language is enabled on the org, Schedule Board loads in the Chrome with browser zoom at 90%.
+- When Hebrew language is enabled on the org, Schedule Board loads in the Chrome with browser zoom at 90%.
--	Fixed: The requirement Demand pie chart on the Schedule Assistant information at the bottom is accessible, via Screen readers.
+-	The requirement Demand pie chart on the Schedule Assistant information at the bottom is accessible, via Screen readers.

 ### Version 3.12.1.158

-- Fixed: Workflows can be triggered when resource requirements are created with any allocation method.
+- Workflows can be triggered when resource requirements are created with any allocation method.
-- Fixed: When upgrading URS from version 2.x to version 3.x, resource filters on the schedule board tabs are preserved.
+- When upgrading URS from version 2.x to version 3.x, resource filters on the schedule board tabs are preserved.

 ## Resource Scheduling Optimization (RSO)